roq-trading/roq-cpp-samples/README.md

 These are some of the reasons why you have to be careful when deploying algorithmic trading strategies

-* Latest market data snapshot becomes stale if the gateway loses connection to the market data feed.
+* Latest market data snapshot becomes stale if the market access gateway loses connection to the market data feed.
-  Client must ensure invalidation of market data (and model results) if it receives a disconnect event from the gateway.
+  * Client must ensure invalidation of market data (and model results) if it receives a disconnect event from the gateway.
 * Several market data update events could arrive as a batch.
-  Certain trading strategies, e.g. spread trading, will benefit from postponing the processing until the entire batch has been received.
+  * Certain trading strategies, e.g. spread trading, will benefit from postponing the processing until the entire batch has been received.
 * Order action requests could get lost in transit.
-  It is important to monitor the age of a request and take appropriate action if an ack has not been received within a timeout period.
+  * It is important to monitor the age of a request and take appropriate action if an ack has not been received within a timeout period.
-  There are no silver bullets: Appropriate action could be to simply resend the order action request.
+  * There are no silver bullets: Appropriate action could be to simply resend the order action request.
     Or perhaps the right approach is to terminate the program and require human intervention.
     (It really depends on your use-case).
-* Download must have completed before trading is allowed.
+* Download must have completed before trading is resumed.
-  In particular, accurate positions and working orders must have been received before the trading strategy is allowed to send new order action requests.
+  * Accurate positions and a current view of working orders must have been received before a trading strategy can be allowed to send new order action requests.

-The source code samples has been documented to help you better understand the motivations and reasons for specific design patterns.
+The different examples have been documented to help you better understand the motivations and reasons for specific design patterns.